apache/beam/website/www/site/content/en/get-started/try-apache-beam-playground.md

 limitations under the License.
 -->

-# Try Apache Beam Playground
+# Try Apache Beam Playground (Beta)

+Beam Playground is an interactive environment to try out Beam transforms and examples without having to install Apache Beam in your environment.

-You can try an Apache Beam examples using
+You can try an Apache Beam examples at
 [Apache Beam Playground](https://frontend-beta-dot-apache-beam-testing.appspot.com/).

-## About

-Beam Playground is an interactive environment to try out Beam transforms and examples.
-The vision for the Playground is to be a web application where users can try out Beam without having to install/initialize a Beam environment.

 ## Beam Playground WordCount Example